Sophia of Halshany

-Sophia of Halshany (Sofija Alšėniškė; Zofia Holszańska; c.
+Sophia of Halshany (Sofija Alšėniškė; Софья Гальшанская; Zofia Holszańska; c.
 1405 – 21 September 1461 in Kraków), known simply as Sonka, was a princess of Lithuanian Alšėniškiai princely family who was Queen of Poland as the fourth and last wife of Jogaila, King of Poland and Supreme Duke of Lithuania.
 As the mother to Władysław III and Casimir IV, she was the co-founder of the Jagiellonian dynasty.

 Early life and marriage to Jogaila

 Sophia was the niece of Uliana Olshanska, the wife of Vytautas, and a middle daughter of Andrew Olshansky, son of Vytautas' right-hand man Ivan Olshansky, and Alexandra Drucka, daughter of Dmitry of Druck.
 Historians disagree on the identity of Dmitry: Polish historiography usually provides Jogaila's half-brother Dmitry I Starshiy while Russian historians provide Dimitri Semenovich of Rurikid origin.
 Her father died when she was young and the family moved to Druck to live with Alexandra's brother Siemion Drucki.
 Sophia grew up in a Ruthenian environment and was an Eastern Orthodox Christian (her Orthodox name is Sophia, but her Ruthenian name was Sonya/Sonka).
 It is believed that she was illiterate and largely uneducated.

 It is unknown when Sophia met Jogaila for the first time.
 It is known that they met in the winter of 1420–1421 when Jogaila visited Druck.
 At the time Sophia was still a teenager, while Jogaila was around 60 or 70 and widowed three times (most recently in May 1420 when Elizabeth Granowska died).
 He had only one surviving daughter, Hedwig Jagiellon, and no male heir.
 Their marriage was supported by Siemion Drucki, her uncle, and Vytautas, her aunt's husband, but opposed by Polish nobility and Sigismund, Holy Roman Emperor, who proposed marriage to his brother's widow Sophia of Bavaria.

 According to a custom, it would be a disgrace if a younger sister would marry before the elder sister.
 Therefore, Sophia's older sister Vasilisa Olshanska was married off to Ivan Bielski, son of Jogaila's half-brother Vladimir Olgerdovich, in 1421.
 In February 1422, Sophia was baptized in the Roman Catholic rite (Sophia is her Catholic baptismal name).
 The wedding ceremony, carried out by Matthias of Trakai, Bishop of Samogitia, took place in Navahrudak on 7 or 24 February.
 However, her coronation as Queen of Poland took place two years later, on 5 March 1424.
 This delay is explained by resistance from the Polish nobility and the rather distant relationship between Sophia and Jogaila.